luuuc/remote-excellence-book/index.md

 description: A practical playbook for building distributed teams that thrive through trust, intentional communication, and human connection while embracing technical simplicity.
 ---

-Most companies treat remote work as an accommodation.
-The best treat it as a superpower.
+> “Most companies treat remote work as an accommodation.
+The best treat it as a superpower.”

-This guide shows you how to build the latter: distributed teams that move faster, adapt quicker, and access global talent while creating environments where people do their genuinely best work.
+This playbook shows you how to build the latter: distributed teams that move faster, adapt quicker, and access global talent while creating environments where people do their genuinely best work.

 # The Remote Excellence Framework